Welcome to the Tablelands!

 Subscribe to receive our regular e-newsletters straight to your inbox:

-• Business Matters — news on grants and opportunities to support local business.
+- Business Matters — news on grants and opportunities to support local businesses.

 Council Meetings

-Ordinary Council meetings are generally held on the fourth Thursday of the month and Planning Committee meetings are generally held on the second Thursday of the month.
+Ordinary Council meetings are generally held on the fourth Thursday of the month held on the second Thursday of the month.
 The meetings start at 9am in the Coordination Centre at 15 Vernon Street, Atherton.
 Meetings are live streamed and recorded.
 See the agendas, minutes, recordings and live stream links.

 Request A Service